WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/00-general/08-radios/index.md

 ### University Network

 :::note
-As our radios cannot communicate with University-network radios, if you need to liase with University staff during an event (e.g. the [Christmas Lights Switch-on](../../../07-case-studies/03-christmas-lights/index.md)) you will need to request to borrow one of theirs.
+As our radios cannot communicate with University-network radios, if you need to liaise with University staff during an event (e.g. the [Christmas Lights Switch-on](../../../07-case-studies/03-christmas-lights/index.md)) you will need to request to borrow one of theirs.
 :::